Discovery

 Research into the Problem Space

-We started with background research, but parachute packing is very complicated and involves many variables, from the users, to interpersonal interactions and culture, to the packing environment itself.
-Reading about the packing process and users was not enough.
+We started with background research, but parachute packing is very complicated and involves many variables.
 We needed to go to the site and observe firsthand how parachute packers did their jobs.
 We performed a contextual inquiry at Fort Gregg-Adams, which helped us empathize with our users and reveal key pain points.
 Based on our findings, we could create insights and actionable areas of opportunity to guide our designs.

 Insight 01